5 smart moves for a successful IRA

 Just go to the website of any bank or mutual fund company, such as Vanguard or Fidelity Investments, and you'll be up and running in a matter of minutes.

-Then all you'll need to do is follow these smart moves to turn your IRA into a successful way to save and build real financial security for you and your family.
+Then all you'll need to do is follow these five smart moves to turn your IRA into a successful way to save and build real financial security for you and your family.

 Smart move 1.
 Make regular contributions.